DeepWok/pynqcaht/labs/lab2.md

 - [CIC Filters Explained (YouTube)](https://www.youtube.com/watch?v=8RbUSaZ9RGY)
 - [CIC Compiler Documentation - AMD](https://docs.amd.com/v/u/en-US/pg140-cic-compiler)

-At the end

-[Add a diagram showing we will add an audio frontend in front of the audio ip]
+[Add a diagram showing we will add an audio frontend in front of the audio ip] TODO

-... instructions here on how to add the CIC compiler and create this audio frontend IP ...
+TODO: Entire 2B part

+### Task 2C: Modifying the audio_direct ip to work with PCM data

+TODO: Entire 2C part

-### Task 2C: Connect audio frontend to BaseOverlay audio modules
+### Task 2D: Connect audio frontend to BaseOverlay audio modules

-...
+TODO: Entire 2D part

-### Task 2D: Modifying the drivers
+### Task 2E: Modifying the drivers

 Next, we modify the Python drivers, as the drivers should now expect PCM data instead of PDM data.
 The theory is quite similar to the array merging drivers in Lab 1.